By Michael Harris-Arzon, The Simplistic Professional

 - For a large pot pie, pour your pie filling into your baking dish (there is no bottom crust), sprinkle your cheeses evenly across the top and then cover completely with your sheets of puff pastry.

-- Finally, place your pot pie into the oven on the center rack and bake for about 20-25 minutes, until your pastry has risen slightly and turned a golden brown.
+- Finally, place your pot pie into the oven on the center rack and bake for about 30 – 35 minutes, or until your pastry has risen slightly and turned a golden brown.